TanStack/table/docs/api.md

   - Receives the table instance and cell model as props
   - Must return valid JSX
   - This function (or component) is primarily used for formatting the column value, eg. If your column accessor returns a date object, you can use a `Cell` function to format that date to a readable format.
+- `width: Int`
+  - Optional
+  - Defaults to `150`
+  - Specifies the width for the column (when using non-table-element layouts)
+- `minWidth: Int`
+  - Optional
+  - Defaults to `0`
+  - Specifies the minimum width for the column (when using non-table-element layouts)
+  - Specifically useful when using plugin hooks that allow the user to resize column widths
+- `maxWidth: Int`
+  - Optional
+  - Defaults to `0`
+  - Specifies the maximum width for the column (when using non-table-element layouts)
+  - Specifically useful when using plugin hooks that allow the user to resize column widths

 ### Instance Properties